bleach/diagnostics-cheatsheet/README.md

     pandoc -f markdown -o cheatsheet.html cheatsheet.md     # any markdown processor should work xdg-open cheatsheet.html || open cheatsheet.html        # should work on ubuntu & Mac OS X

+I then print it out at two sides per page, which is currently a single side of A4 paper.